brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### 2.7.10 - FRIDAY, 22nd SEPTEMBER 2023 ###
-* Improvement: Improved Security for the title tag for the PHP render blocks.
+* Improvement: Global - Improved the security for the title tags of the PHP rendered blocks.
 Props to Patchstack for reporting it privately to our team.
 * Fix: Container - Resolved an issue wherein container background images would not render as intended during site migration.
-* Fix: Deprecation notice shown on PHP v8.2 and above.
+* Fix: Admin - Resolved an issue in which a deprecation notice would be shown on PHP v8.2 and above.

 ### 2.7.9 - WEDNESDAY, 13th SEPTEMBER 2023 ###
 * Improvement: Info Box - Changed the Info Box icon position dropdown to a multi-control.